School Board Policy 417 -

 b.
 The team may determine there is no chemical abuse.
 If the team determines there is chemical abuse, the team will select an appropriate course of action, which may include referral to a school counselor; sharing of resources for screening, assessment, and treatment planning; participation in support groups; or other appropriate measures.

 3. Students involved in the abuse, possession, transfer, distribution or sale of chemicals shall be suspended in compliance with the student discipline policy and the Pupil Fair Dismissal Act, Minn.
-Stat. § 121A.40-121A.56.
+Stat. § 121A.40-121A.56 and proposed for expulsion.

 C. Pre-assessment Team

-1. Every school may have a chemical abuse pre-assessment team designated by he superintendent or designee.
+1. Every school may have a chemical abuse pre-assessment team designated by the Superintendent or designee.
 The team will be composed of classroom teachers, administrators, and other appropriate professional staff to the extent they exist in each school, such as the school nurse, school counselor or psychologist, social worker, chemical abuse specialist, or others.

 2. The team is responsible for addressing reports of chemical abuse problems and making recommendations for appropriate responses in the individual reported cases.